What to expect on a ketogenic diet

 - During the induction phase, plan to eat around 20 grams of carbohydrates per day.
 Your meals should consist of high-quality proteins, fats, and leafy greens or green vegetables.
 See the keto foods list for good sources of all of these.
 You can use an online calculator to determine your exact carbohydrate goal, but 20 grams is a good baseline (mine was 25, but I was usually closer to 20).

 - It’s net carbs that matter.
 What are net carbs?
-Net carbs are your total carbs minus the fiber.
+Net carbs are your total carbs minus the fiber and any sugar alcohols.
 Calculating net carbs is easy: most food labels list total carbohydrates with fiber right underneath.
 If you’re tracking your macros with an app that doesn’t calculate net carbs for you, you’ll need to keep this in mind when looking at your daily totals.
 You can also refer to the keto foods list when planning meals.

-- Give yourself about a month to become fat adapted.
-You may get into ketosis in a few days, but this is just the beginning.
+- Give yourself at least a month to become fat adapted.
+You may get into ketosis fairly quickly, but this is just the beginning.
 You’re training your body to switch from using its accustomed energy source (glucose) and completely changing the way it uses and stores energy.
 This takes time.
 Be patient.

 - You may feel sick.
 Your body may experience symptoms of carbohydrate withdrawal, including dizziness, weakness, fatigue, nausea, and generally feeling crappy.
 Don’t give up!
 For most people, these “keto flu” symptoms subside after a few days, and you’ll come out on the other side feeling much better.